mr-pennyworth/alfred-gif/README.md

 ![](demo-media/alfred-gif-search-with-drag-thumbnail.gif)

 Animated stickers are also GIFs, but they typically tend to have a transparent background.
-Here's an example of how animated stickers look like:
+Here's an example of how animated stickers look like:<br/>
 ![](demo-media/alfred-gif-animated-stickers.gif)

 ### Installation